-As at May 9, 2023, Global Ship Lease owned 64 containerships and had contracted to purchase a further four ships, ranging from 2,207 to 11,040 TEU, with an aggregate capacity (when fully delivered) of 375,406 TEU.
+As of September 30, 2023, Global Ship Lease owned 68 containerships ranging from 2,207 to 11,040 TEU, with an aggregate capacity of 375,406 TEU.
 36 ships are wide-beam Post-Panamax.

-Adjusted to include all charters agreed up to May 9, 2023, and the four ships to be acquired, the average remaining term of the Company's charters as at March 31, 2023, to the mid-point of redelivery, including options under the Company's control and other than if a redelivery notice has been received, was 2.5 years on a TEU-weighted basis.
-Contracted revenue on the same basis was \$2.11 billion.
-Contracted revenue was \$2.54 billion, including options under charterers' control and with latest redelivery date, representing a weighted average remaining term of 3.3 years.
+As of September 30, 2023, the average remaining term of the Company's charters, to the mid-point of redelivery, including options under the Company's control and other than if a redelivery notice has been received, was 2.1 years on a TEU-weighted basis.
+Contracted revenue on the same basis was \$1.81 billion.
+Contracted revenue was \$2.23 billion, including options under charterers' control and with latest redelivery date, representing a weighted average remaining term of 2.8 years.